Einstein00/alx-low_level_programming/0x09-static_libraries/README.md

-Creating and working on a new static library and will work on dynamic later
+README for static library project